PRACTICAL POINTERS

 Although screening saves lives, there is no consensus about when screening should start, how long it should continue, the frequency of screening, or the optimal screening technique.
 Information needed to make informed decisions is, in many respects, incomplete.
 The article offers suggestions and guidelines:

-2. Ending screening: Most authorities do not specify any specific age.
-Women over age 65 who have undergone regular screening can discontinue if results have been consistently normal over the years.
+Ending screening: Most authorities do not specify any specific age.
+Women over age 65 who

-3. Interval between screens: Interval can be extended to as long as 3 years if 2 or 3 consecutive tests have been normal.
+have been normal.
 Annual examinations are recommended for high risk groups: first sexual intercourse younger than age 18; multiple partners or a consort with multiple partners; smoking; low socio-economic status; immunodeficiency. .

-4. HPV testing: Newer methods of HPV detection have led to increasing interest in the role of testing for HPV.
+for HPV.
 One of the most promising uses is to determine which women with low-grade cytologic abnormalities require colposcopic evaluation.
 HPV can help determine which women who have a single smear showing atypical squamous cells of undetermined significance (ASCUS) should undergo colposcopy.
 "At present, the role of HPV testing as an adjunct to, or substitute for, established and effective cytologic screening programs has not been evaluated adequately."

-5. After hysterectomy: Women who have undergone total hysterectomy for reasons other than cervical neoplasia should no longer be screened.
+After hysterectomy: Women who have undergone total hysterectomy for reasons other than

 NEJM May 24, 2001; 344: 1603-07 "Clinical Practice", first author George F Sawaya, University of California, San Francisco.